trustbit/exercises/transport-tycoon.md

 # Transport Tycoon Exercises for DDD

-This is a set of DDD/ES exercises takes place in the universe of the [Transport Tycoon](https://en.wikipedia.org/wiki/Transport_Tycoon).
+This is a set of Domain-Driven Design (DDD) exercises.
+They take place in the universe of the [Transport Tycoon](https://en.wikipedia.org/wiki/Transport_Tycoon).
 It is a game "in which the player acts as an entrepreneur in control of a transport company, and can compete against rival companies to make as much profit as possible by transporting passengers and various goods by road, rail, sea and air."

 ![tt-1-the-game.png](images/tt-1-openttd.png)